 Dusk was descending as we entered the Tala Collection Private Game Reserve gates.
 We had driven a short way when a lanky giraffe strode up to welcome us.
 He stood and watched us for a while and then ducked his head and disappeared into the trees, once he had ascertained that we were safe.

-Situated in a 3000-hectare malaria-free wildlife conservancy, amid the hills of a peaceful farming community, Tala Collection Private Game Reserve is close to Durban and Pietermaritzburg.
+Situated in a 3000-hectare malaria-free wildlife conservancy, amid the hills of a peaceful farming community in Kwazulu Natal, Tala Collection Private Game Reserve is close to Durban and Pietermaritzburg.
 I had last been there about eight years ago when my husband’s company hosted a delightful family day there.
 Tala often hosts weddings, conferences and photographic shoots in its beautiful reserve and day visitors are welcomed.
 There is a picnic venue and a pool to cool off in.

 The lodge has a wide range of accommodation types ranging from luxury cottages to rustic rondavels, in order to cater for different budgets and groups.
 The different types of rooms are spread out over the reserve in clusters.
 We stayed in Aloe Lodge which is the main hub of Tala.

 This is where you will find the Tala restaurant, the boma, the conference venue and the well-stocked curio shop.
 Aloe Lodge has ten comfortable en-suite rooms arranged around a garden containing its namesake, the aloe, in abundance.